vfilippova-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 If no key is returned or the key is not in the correct format, the filter fails.
 If the key cannot verify the JWS signature, the filter fails.

 Before the policy is called, two message attributes are created containing the JWS header and payload, `jwt.header` and `jwt.body`, respectively.
-If a detached signature occurs, the payload must be provided separately, so the `jwt.body` is not created.
+If a detached signature is configured, the `jwt.body` is not created, and the payload must be provided separately.

 You can use these attributes in the discovery policy to locate the correct key.
 For example, you can use: